Common Questions about Counselling

 If you are a student without a regular income or on low income in receipt of benefits I am happy to discuss what is affordable for you.

 If you are a counselling student looking for a counsellor whilst in training I also offer a discounted rate, please enquire at your initial contact.

 How long will I have to wait for an appointment?

-If I am not fully booked I can generally make an appointment for you within a week for your assessment session.
+If I am not fully booked I can generally make an appointment for you within a week of your assessment session.

 We should then be able to book your next session within 2 weeks of this initial appointment.